 If you are a fan of gluten-free and paleo quick bread recipes, be sure to also check out my Almond Flour Zucchini Bread, Paleo Banana Bread with Almond Flour, Almond Flour Bread Recipe, and Paleo Apple Cake recipe.

-Packed with warm fall spices like pumpkin spice, ground cinnamon, and sweetened with coconut sugar it comes together in less than 15 minutes and requires no special equipment.
+- Simple ingredients & 15 minutes of hands-on time: Packed with warm fall spices like pumpkin pie spice, and ground cinnamon, and sweetened with coconut sugar it comes together in less than 15 minutes and requires no special equipment.

 Ingredients You Will Need:

-For the wet ingredients, you will need large eggs (at room temperature), coconut sugar, pumpkin puree, and vanilla extract.
+For the wet ingredients, you will need large eggs (at room temperature), coconut sugar, pumpkin puree (not pumpkin pie filling), and vanilla extract.

-Additionally, if you want you can use optional toppings like chocolate chips and pumpkin seeds.
+Additionally, if you want you can use optional toppings like dark chocolate chips and pumpkin seeds.

 How To Make Paleo Pumpkin Bread?

 All it takes is two bowls, a loaf pan, and a few easy steps to make this recipe for grain-free, gluten-free, and refined sugar-free pumpkin bread with almond flour.
 Simply:

 - Mix together the wet ingredients: Place almond flour, baking soda, pumpkin spice, ground cinnamon, and a pinch of salt in a large bowl.
 Give it a good whisk to break the chunks of almond flour and ensure that all dry ingredients are thoroughly mixed.